a-n-d-r-3-w/calculator/CombinedRFASpec.md

 [this article](http://abcnews.go.com/Technology/story?id=119296&page=1) says that a Bell Labs study concluded that a layout "with 1-2-3 in the top row was the easiest for people to master."

+Colors will be chosen from a top-rated palette on [COLOURlovers.com](http://www.colourlovers.com/palettes/most-loved/all-time/meta).

 ##### Other design considerations #####
 - Distinct elements for operands and operators
 - Color themes